dexkluu/Kanji-Flashcard-Structure/README.md

 I scraped the data and organized it using Python 3.6.5.
 The libraries used were BeautifulSoup, re, and requests.
 After scraping the data, a dictionary was made and this resulting file was saved as a pickle file.
 Therefore, pickle was used to reload the dictionary object back into Python if for some reason it was needed again.

 # The Process
+A dictionary entry for each kanji in the list was searched for using jisho.org.